Desi-Neha/Car-ETL-Pipeline/README.md

 The pipeline automatically generates the following plots:

-Price Distribution – Understand the range of car prices.
+ 1. Price Distribution – Understand the range of car prices.

-Fuel Type Analysis – Count and proportion of cars by fuel type.
+ 2. Fuel Type Analysis – Count and proportion of cars by fuel type.

-Mileage vs. Price – Scatter plot showing the relationship between mileage and price.
+ 3. Mileage vs. Price – Scatter plot showing the relationship between mileage and price.

+ 4. Age vs. Price – Scatter plot showing how the car’s age affects its price.

 Stored in the plots/ folder.